 FPD serves as a GloCal site for UC and South African trainees with a focus on HIV/TB, STIs, maternal-newborn health and implementation science.

-Established in 1997 by the South African Medical Association, FPD, located in Pretoria, is registered as an Institution of Higher Education.
+Established in 1997 by the South African Medical Association, FPD, located in East London in Eastern Cape Province, is registered as an Institution of Higher Education.
 FPD has extensive expertise in tuberculosis (TB)/HIV care, supply chain management, and quality improvement, and works in all provinces of the country.
 Over the past 10 years, FPD has secured funding of ~$250 million from approximately 100 funders, including the National Institutes of Health (NIH), South African Government, philanthropies, private sector funders, and other international and local donors.

 Established in 2013, FPD's Research Unit (RU) has been awarded USD $1.5 million in from NIH, United States Agency for International Development, and the German KfW Development Fund.
 The RU has also successfully leveraged FPD's extensive President's Emergency Plan for AIDS Relief (PEPFAR) funding to support implementation science and epidemiological studies in support of HIV, TB and maternal-child health programs.